 (b 1973, Worcester, lives and works in Cardiff) is an artist, musician, co-founder and co-director

 of g39.
 He is responsible for strategic development of the organisation within Wales, the UK and beyond.
-He is also Magazine coordinator for a-n The artists information company.
-He recently studied postgrad Composition and Jazz at RWCMD (Cardiff) and is also a member of Go Faster Stripe, an independent collective that promotes high-profile UK comedians through its programme of live acts and DVD production.
+From 2008-12 he was Magazine coordinator for a-n The artists information company.
+He studied postgrad Composition and Jazz at RWCMD (Cardiff) and is also a member of Go Faster Stripe, an independent collective that promotes high-profile UK comedians through its programme of live acts and DVD production.

 (b 1980, Cardiff, lives and works in Abergavenny) is an artist and Warp`s programme coordinator